h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

    - **Note**: If you have H2O import a whole directory with multiple files instead of a single file, we do not guarantee reproducibility because the data may be shuffled during import.

  - Same parameters used to train the model
- - Same seed set if sampling is done
+ - Same seed used if sampling is done

    - Parameters that perform sampling:
        - ``sample_rate``